 The results suggest that the study of nutrition and cognitive development should be continued through early childhood.
 The investigators are continuing to study these children beyond the age of 6.

 †The first phase of this study looked at these same children as full-term, healthy babies from birth to 12 months.
-They were similarly divided into 2 groups: babies fed formula supplemented with DHA and ARA and babies fed non-supplemented formula.
-In a 2011 study published in Pediatric Research, the DHA and ARA-supplemented babies exhibited improved sustained attention, compared to those fed formula without DHA or ARA during the first 12 months of life.
+They were similarly divided into 2 groups: babies fed formula that had DHA and ARA and babies fed non-supplemented formula.
+In a 2011 study published in Pediatric Research, the DHA and ARA-supplemented babies exhibited improved sustained attention, compared to those fed the same formula (now discontinued) without DHA or ARA during the first 12 months of life.